snowformatics/macrobot/README.md

 # About macrobot

 Macrobot is an image analysis software for studying plant-pathogen interactions on macroscopic level.
-Currebntly the macrobot sofwtare could detetc and quantify the following plant-pathogen interactions:
+Currently the macrobot software can detect and quantify the following plant-pathogen interactions:
 - Barley powdery mildew (Blumeria graminis f. sp hordei) on barely leaves
 - Wheat powdery mildew (Blumeria graminis f. sp tritici) on wheat leaves
 - Wheat yellow rust (Puccinia graminis f.sp. tritici) on wheat leaves